abjerner/UmbracoRestApi/README.md

 ## Rest API V2 startup

-There will be a number of changes in the upcoming rest api project - the startup own class has been streamlined - it could look like the sample below:
+There will be a number of changes in the upcoming rest api project - the startup owin class has been streamlined - it could look like the sample below:

 ```
 using Microsoft.Owin;